-- · accrued but unpaid base salary, - · his prorated annual bonus for the year in which the termination occurs, and

-• health benefits for the executive and/or his eligible family members fortwo years following the executive's termination of employment at the same level as in effect immediately preceding executive's death or disability.
+- · accrued but unpaid base salary, bonus and other benefits earned and accrued but unpaid prior to the date of termination, - · his prorated annual bonus for the year in which the termination occurs, - health benefits for the executive and/or his eligible family members fortwo years following the executive's termination of employment at the same level as in effect immediately preceding executive's death or disability, and - of the unvested stock awards held by the executive will become fully vested and/or exercisable.

-The employment agreements will provide that, if an executive's employment is terminated by us without "cause" or by the executive for "good reason" within 8 months following a change-in-control (as defined in the applicable employment agreement), the executive will be entitled to the following severance payments and benefits, subject to his execution and non-revocation of a general release of claims:
+The employment agreement for Mr. Eckel will include the occurrence of a "change in control" (as defined in the employment agreement) in the definition of good reason such that the occurrence of a change in control will entitle Mr. Eckel to trigger the severance obligations for any reason following a change in control.
+The employment agreements for Messrs.
+Herron, Chuslo, Wooten and Rose will provide that, if an executive's employment is terminated by us without "cause" or by the executive for "good reason" within 12 months following a change-in-control (as defined in the applicable employment agreement), the executive will be entitled to substantially the same severance payments and benefits, subject to his execution and non-revocation of a general release of claims, as that which the executive would have received upon a termination of employment by us without cause or by the executive for good reason, or upon notice of nonrenewal of the applicable employment term by us (as described above):

-- an amount equal to the sum of the executive's then-current annual base salary plus his annual average bonus over the prior three years, multiplied bythree for Mr. Eckel and by two for Mr. Herron, Mr. Chuslo, Mr. Wooten and , respectively, which amount shall be paid in a lump sum, - health benefits for the executive and his eligible family members for two years following the executive's termination of employment at the same level as in effect immediately preceding such termination, subject to reduction to the extent that the executive receives comparable benefits from a subsequent employer, - · 100% of the unvested stock awards held by the executive will become fully vested and/or exercisable, and - if all, or any portion, of the payments provided under the employment agreement, either alone or together with other payments or benefits that the executive receives or is entitled to receive from us or an affiliate, would constitute a "parachute payment" within the meaning of Section 280G of the Internal Revenue Code, then these payments may be reduced so that no portion of such compensation shall be subject to excise tax under the Internal Revenue Code.
+The employment agreement will provide that if all, or any portion, of the payments provided under the employment agreement, either alone or together with other payments or benefits that the executive receives or is entitled to receive from us or an affiliate, would constitute a "parachute payment" within the meaning of Section 280G of the Internal Revenue Code, then these payments may be reduced so that no portion of such compensation shall be subject to excise tax under the Internal Revenue Code.

-The employment agreements will also contain standard confidentiality provisions, which will apply indefinitely, non-competition provisions, which will apply during the term of the employment agreements and for any period thereafter during which the executive is receiving payments from us.
+The employment agreements will also contain standard confidentiality provisions, which will apply indefinitely, and both non-competition and non-solicitation provisions, which will apply during the term of the employment agreements and for a period of 12 months following termination of employment.